Henry Dearborn: Legacy

 Lewis and Clark, appointed by Thomas Jefferson, named the Dearborn River in west-central Montana after Dearborn in 1803.
 Dearborn County, Indiana; Dearborn, Michigan; and Dearborn, Missouri, were also named for him, as was Fort Dearborn in Chicago, which in turn was the namesake for Dearborn Street, a major street in downtown Chicago.
 There was also a Fort Dearborn in Adams County, Mississippi, in the early 1800s (see Leonard Covington).

 Augusta, Maine, was so renamed after Henry's daughter, Augusta Dearborn, in August 1797.

 A U.S. military armory, initially named "Mount Dearborn", was planned in the early 1800s to be built on an island near the confluence of the Catawba and Wateree rivers, adjacent to Great Falls, South Carolina.
-The facility was never constructed, but the island name stuck, and after the town was founded in 1905, its main thoroughfare was named Dearborn Street.
+The facility was never constructed, but the island's name stuck, and after the town was founded in 1905, its main thoroughfare was named Dearborn Street.

 During World War II, a coastal defense fort named Fort Dearborn was established in Henry Dearborn's home state of New Hampshire, to guard the approaches to Portsmouth.

 General Dearborn's son, Henry A. S. Dearborn, was a U.S. congressman representing Massachusetts's 10th congressional district from 1831 to 1833.